 How to Make Authentic Maryland Crab Cakes

-1 pound backfin lump or jumbo lump crab meat
+1 pound backfin lump or jumbo lump crab meat (fresh or pasteurized)

 2 lg eggs

 1-1/3 tsp Dijon mustard

 1 tsp Old Bay seasoning